MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## [Web portal](#tab/customizewebportal)

-## Edit Brands model settings
+## Edit brands model settings

-You have the option to set whether or not you want brands from the Bing brands database to be detected.
+You can set whether or not you want brands from the Bing brands database to be detected.
 To set this option, edit the settings of your brands model.

 1. Go to the [Azure AI Video Indexer](https://www.videoindexer.ai/) website and sign in.
 1. To customize a model in your account, select the **Content model customization** button on the left of the page.